srikailash/srikailash.github.io/_posts/2019-12-31-Favourite-picture-from-my-trip-to-Japan.md

 title: My favourite picture from trip to Japan!
 ---

+This was when were walking on streets of Kyoto during a carnival.
-That gentle smile when he realises he is the one my camera is focussing on after he politely clears path for me to capture front of the chariot!
+He politely moved to the left, for me to capture the chariot.
+Then he gently smiles when he realised he is the one my camera is focussing on.

 ![_config.yml]({{ site.baseurl }}/images/japantrip.jpg)